 There is also prepared foods offered, like fresh baked treats, juices and salads.
 You can also just walk around and talk to local farmers about their crop and maybe even get a few tips from them.

 6. Wander around a heritage district

-Right within Whitby is the heritage village of Downtown Brooklyn.
+Right within Whitby is the heritage village of Downtown Brooklin.
 This is a designated heritage conservation area that is filled with some magnificent architecture.

-Downtown Brooklyn is bounded by Highway 12, Carnwith Drive East, Thickson Road and Highway 3.
+Downtown Brooklin is bounded by Highway 12, Carnwith Drive East, Thickson Road and Highway 3.
 Walking around this small area is truly rewarding.

 The heritage village is filled with boutiques, restaurants and local businesses, many of which are housed in old picturesque buildings.
 If you are visit at Christmas time, this is a fabulous place to spend Christmas.